raspberrypilearning/flower-generator/en/step_9.md

-## Challenge: custom flower blocks with inputs
+## Challenge: custom flower blocks

 These flowers all have the same number of outer and inner petals, and the size of the inner flower is in proportion to the outer flower: